kismetwireless/kismet/docs/dev/datasource.md

 Content:

 Msgpack packed dictionary containing the following:
-* "timestamp": uint64 timestamp in seconds since the epoch (unix timestamp)
+* "timestamp": double timestamp in seconds+microseconds since the epoch
 * "hz_low": uint64 lowest frequency of sweep, in HZ
 * "hz_high": uint64 highest frequency of sweep, in HZ
 * "hz_bin_width": uint64 width of each signal record, in HZ